Data-Driven Mechanism Design: Jointly Eliciting Preferences and Information: Introduction

-In a static setting with interdependent values and quasi-linear preferences, we develop a framework for mechanism design that moves beyond traditional message-driven approaches by incorporating such naturally available data.
-Rather than relying solely on agents' reported messages, our mechanisms condition transfers on additional information about the state.
-This data-driven approach enables the implementation of efficient allocations, maximizing the sum of agents' expected payoffs based on their combined information, even when agents have multidimensional private types—a setting where standard mechanisms provably fail.
-We specifically focus on implementation in posterior equilibrium, ensuring that no agent is incentivized to deviate from truthful reporting, provided that all other agents report truthfully, even after the uncertainty regarding other agents' types has resolved.
-Implementation in posterior equilibrium thus ensures robustness to belief misspecification and eliminates incentives for agents to inefficiently acquire information about other agents' types.
-As a result, it promotes stability and strategic simplicity in complex environments.
+In a static environment with interdependent values and quasi-linear preferences, we develop a mechanism-design framework that moves beyond traditional message-driven mechanisms by incorporating naturally available data.
+Rather than conditioning transfers solely on agents’ reports, our mechanisms condition transfers on additional information about the payoff-relevant state.
+This data-driven approach enables the implementation of efficient allocations—maximizing the sum of agents’ expected payoffs given their combined information—even in settings with multi-dimensional private types, where standard mechanisms provably fail \citep{maskin1992auctions,dasgupta2000efficient,jehiel2001efficient,jehiel2006limits}.
+We focus on implementation \emph{ex post} with respect to agents’ types, ensuring that no agent has an incentive to deviate from truthful reporting, given truthful reports by others, even after uncertainty about other agents’ types is resolved.
+This implementation notion, which we refer to as \emph{posterior equilibrium} implementation,\footnote{This notion is often referred to as \emph{ex-post} implementation.
+We use the term \emph{posterior equilibrium} to distinguish ex-post implementation with respect to agent types from ex-post implementation with respect to the state.} is robust to belief misspecification and eliminates incentives for espionage.